Engee documentation

 Supported operations

-The Magnitude-Angle to Complex block converts modulus and phase angle input signals to a complex output value.
-The input angle must be specified in radians.
+Block Magnitude-Angle to Complex Converts the module and phase angle input signals into a complex output value.
+The angle at the Input must be given in radians.

-If two input ports are available, the block supports any combination of dimensions that satisfies the brodcast capabilities.
+With two input ports, the unit supports any combination of dimensions that satisfy the capabilities of the broadcast.

-If the input of the block is an array, the output will be an array of complex signals.
-The elements of the input vector of modules correspond to the modules of the complex output elements.
+If there is an array at the Input of the block, then there will be an array of complex signals at the output.
+The elements of the input vector of modules correspond to the modules of complex output elements.
 Similarly, the elements of the input vector of angles correspond to the angles of the complex output elements.
-If one of the input signals is a scalar, it corresponds to a component (modulus or angle) of all complex output signals.
+If one of the input signals is a scalar, then it corresponds to the component (module or angle) of all complex output signals.

-Effect of out of range on CORDIC approximation
+The effect of going out of range on the CORDIC approximation

-If the CORDIC approximation method [1] is used, the following constraints are imposed on the block input for the phase angle:
+If the CORDIC approximation method is used [1], then the following restrictions are imposed on the Input of the block for the phase angle:

-• The input angle must lie in the range .
+• The input angle should lie in the range .

 Ports